Inflation Reduction Act

 Home Energy Efficiency Rebates

 The Inflation Reduction Act includes two rebate programs to help low-to-moderate income homeowners make energy efficiency upgrades to their homes.
 Together, the Homeowners Managing Efficiency Rebates (HOMES) and Home Electrification and Appliance Rebates (HEAR) programs allocate over $208 million to North Carolina to provide energy efficiency rebates.
-Follow the link above for answers to Frequently Asked Questions regarding these programs.

 Electric Grid Resilience

 The U.S. Department of Energy's Grid Resilience State/Tribal Formula Grant Program (Section 40101d) is authorized by the Bipartisan Infrastructure Law and provides $2.3 billion over five years to modernize, strengthen and improve resilience of the electric grid against natural disasters and disruptive events.
-For the first two years of the grant, North Carolina received approximately $18.4 million and plans to administer funding to subawardees following a competitive proposal selection.
+For the first two years of the grant, North Carolina will award approximately $20 million and plans to administer funding to subawardees following a competitive proposal selection.
 Selected projects will reduce the likelihood and consequences of grid failure due to natural disasters.